 Frequency of Use

 How often you use your air fryer will also affect how much electricity it consumes.
 If you use it every day, it will obviously use more power than if you only use it once a week.

-Although they have a higher wattage than some home appliances, air fryers don’t actually consume a lot of electricity.
+Although they have a higher wattage than some home appliances, air fryers don’t consume much electricity.
 But that doesn’t mean you can use a 15-amp circuit for every appliance in your home.

-You should always check your appliances’ rating and ensure you’re using the proper circuit for each one.
-Not doing so could result in a fire or the breaker tripping more often.
-If you aren’t sure of the ideal breaker for your appliances, consult an electrician.
+You should always check your appliances’ ratings and ensure you’re using the proper circuit for each one.
+Not doing so might result in a fire or the breaker tripping more often.
+If you aren’t sure of the ideal appliance breaker, consult a licensed electrician.